fsharp/fsharp.org/use/linux/index.md

     sudo apt-get update
     sudo apt-get install mono-complete fsharp

 This installs `fsharpc` and `fsharpi`.
-If you don't have access to these repositoties, compile from source or see Option 6 below.
+If you don't have access to these repositories, compile from source or see Option 6 below.
 Once installed, see the [Linux and Cross-Platform Development Guide](/guides/mac-linux-cross-platform) to go further.